In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 As such, you should keep an accurate real-time record of your expected end-of-year tax bill throughout the year.
 There are several ways you can do this.
 Use a spreadsheet or you can use the HMRC’s self-employed income tax calculator.

 In order to get an accurate tax bill estimate, you will need to have accurate and up-to-date data.
-The easiest way to do this is to use software like Landlord Studio to record your expenses in real-time using our time-saving automation tools like bank feeds and smart scan receipt, and then instantly generate an income and expense report when you need it.
+The easiest way to do this is to use software like Landlord Studio to record your rental property expenses in real-time using our time-saving automation and accounting tools like bank feeds and smart scan receipt, and then instantly generate an income and expense report when you need it.

 Now that you understand what self-assessment is and how to submit it, it's time to discuss the least favourite part - paying it.
 Read on for details of the process and how to make it as easy as possible.